-In the time since the establishment of the coastal zone, there have also been a number of other state and federal coastal programs established in south Louisiana which are based on some aspect of coastal science, but which also conform to particular coastal policy criteria.
+In the time since the establishment of the coastal zone, additional state and federal coastal programs have been established in south Louisiana, which are based on some aspect of coastal science, but which also conform to particular coastal policy criteria.
 The boundaries established for these programs encompass not only most or all of the coastal zone as it now exists, but often extend far beyond the current inland boundary.
-These programs include the Atchafalaya Basin Program, the Barataria-Terrebonne National Estuary Program (BTNEP), the Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA), Louisiana Coastal Wetlands Conservation Plan, Louisiana Coastal Area (LCA) Ecosystem Restoration Plan 2004, the Louisiana Coastal Nonpoint Pollution Control Program (LCNPCP; CZARA § 6217), the Louisiana Nonpoint Source Management Program (CWA § 319), and the Louisiana Comprehensive Master Plan for a Sustainable Coast.
-The boundaries of these various programs are depicted in Figure 2 and Table 1 summarizes the programs and their features.
-To integrate the state's federally approved coastal zone with currently existing coastal programs and the enforceable policies and management mechanisms pertaining to its coastal areas was an important consideration in evaluating the current CZB.
+These programs include the Atchafalaya Basin Program, the Barataria-Terrebonne National Estuary Program (BTNEP), the Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA), Louisiana Coastal Wetlands Conservation Plan, Louisiana Coastal Area (LCA) Ecosystem Restoration Plan 2004, the Louisiana Coastal Nonpoint Pollution Control Program (LCNPCP; CZARA § 6217), the Louisiana Nonpoint Source Management Program (CWA § 319), and the Louisiana Coastal zone with existing coastal programs and their features.
+Integrating the state's federally approved coastal zone with existing coastal programs and the enforceable policies and management mechanisms pertaining to its coastal areas has been an important consideration in evaluating the current CZB.

 Another important consideration when evaluating the current CZB is that the Louisiana coastline has changed in the past several decades due to land loss, subsidence, and sea-level rise.
 In the 1975 boundary study, the line of contact between Pleistocene and recent geological surfaces was the parameter found to be most closely associated with other factors evaluated in this study.
-That contact line closely approximates the 5-foot contour but the 5-foot contour line has changed due to changes in the coastline.
-Thus, a re-evaluation of the boundary line is necessary due to environmental changes that have occurred since the original boundary was delineated.
+That contact line closely approximated the 5-foot contour in 1975, however, the 5-foot contour line is no longer consistent with the contact line due to changes in the coastline.
+Thus, a re-evaluation of the boundary line is needed to adequately consider the environmental changes that have occurred since the original boundary was delineated.